 These changes have increased awareness of the poverty and the health inequalities of so many of the world's population as well as serious environmental and climate change issues.
-This has led many, especially the young, to look for short-term volunteering opportunities to see these issues at first hand and often to see if there is some way they might be able to contribute to change.
+Consequently, especially the young, look to short-term volunteering as opportunities to see these issues at first hand and find out if there is some way they might be able to contribute to change.

-Carefully planned voluntary work can be immensely satisfying, life-changing and enriching for the volunteer, although the impact on the host community is less certain particularly for short placements.
-Many young people take up opportunities during school holidays and prior to entering higher education.
+Carefully planned voluntary work can be immensely satisfying, life-changing and enriching for the volunteer, although the impact on the host community can be less clear, particularly for short placements.
+Many young people take up opportunities during school holidays and before entering higher education.

-Volunteers should choose their projects carefully, looking for those “sending” organisations that have a good track record in working closely with host communities to plan projects and offer good pre-departure preparation and support for the volunteer overseas.
+Volunteers should choose their projects carefully, looking for those “sending” organisations that have a good track record in working closely with host communities to plan projects and offer pre-departure preparation and excellent support for the volunteer when they are overseas.